Google Meet transcription, done right.

 - End the call.
 Notabium auto stops.
 Your meeting is in the library, ready to summarise.

-Notabium ships a free Chrome and Edge extension.
-When you open a meet.google.com URL, it tells the desktop daemon a meeting is about to start, so the overlay fires earlier.
-The extension also injects a small "record_with_notabium" button into the Meet web UI, so you can start recording without leaving the browser.
+Notabium ships a Chrome and Edge extension.
+When you open a meet.google.com URL, it offers to record so the overlay fires the moment the call starts.
+The extension also adds a small "record with Notabium" button into the Meet web UI, so you can start recording without leaving the browser.

 Comparison with Google's built in tools